Sreeraj0801/FUSE_projectManagement/README.md

 1. Clone the project from GitHub using the following command `git clone https://github.com/Sreeraj0801/FUSE_projectManagement.git `

-2.To set up the frontend, navigate to the "frontend" directory and run the following command to install all npm modules:
+2.To set up the frontend, navigate to the "frontend" directory and run the following command to install all npm modules

       npm install

 3. Firebase is used for Google sign up and sign in, so you will need to configure your Firebase credentials.
 To do so, navigate to the "src/firebase" directory and update the "config.js" file with your Firebase project details.
 You can refer to the official Firebase documentation for more information: